LoRd123545/orders-and-tasks/README.md

 There are 3 ports exposed:

-- 4000
-- 4001
-- 80

-4000 - app to manage tasks
+- 4000 - tasks app
-4001 - app to manage orders
+- 4001 - orders app
-80 - reverse proxy (further documentation in future)
+- 80 - reverse proxy

+# DOCUMENTATION

+Documentation is in the [docs](./docs/reference.md) folder.

 # NEXT STEPS

-Do whatevery you want.
+Do whatever you want.
 This project is completly open source, so experiment, play and fork it.
 Small note with link to this repository would be appreciated but it isn't necessary.
 Enjoy!